 Montevertine lies within the Chianti hills, Italy.
 The estate was founded by Sergio Manetti.
 Formerly a manufacturer of steel products he turned his hand to winemaking in the 1970’s.
 The 18 heactares of vineyards are now managed by his son Martino Manetti.
 The mainstay for the estate is the Sangiovese grape which amounts to 90% of its production.
 The remaining 10% is Canaiolo and Colorino.
 All three varieties of grapes are indigenous to the region.
 The older vines are pruned using the Guyot procedure and the newer ones the cordon technique.
 The estate started its organic conversion in 2009.

 This is a deep rich red wine with elegance and finesse.
 Montevertine Rosso is a classic wine a cuvee that is a direct expression of the estates terroir.
 The wine is aged in Slovenian oak barrels for 24 months.
 On the palate there are strong hints of raspberries and strawberry balanced with a definite minerality.
-The wine has a long lasting finish.
-This 2010 vintage is extremely well balanced tannins and a great overall structure.
-Overall a seriously outstanding wine from an estate that is rated alongside the world’s finest.
+The wine has a long lasting finish and is extremely well balanced with fine silky tannins and a great overall structure.
+A seriously outstanding wine from an estate that is rated alongside the world’s finest.

 This wine is from a certified producer.